l2beat/l2beat/packages/update-monitor/README.md

 3. run `yarn start discover [project]`

+   - if your script is stuck at some method there probably is a need to skip it by providing configuration parameter `skipMethods`, see example [arbitrum](src/projects/arbitrum/index.ts)

-4. Discovery Engine will generate file with values from ABI calls inside `dist/discovery` and ABI per-contract in the folder `dist/discovery/abi/[contractAddress].json`
+4. Discovery Engine will generate file with values(discovered by calling all possible read methods) inside `dist/discovery` and ABI per-contract in the folder `dist/discovery/abi/[contractAddress].json`

 5. Copy your discovered ABI file to `abi/[project]` folder, I recommend renaming it from contract's address to the human readable name